knative/docs/docs/admin/collecting-metrics/README.md

 ## About Prometheus

 [Prometheus](https://prometheus.io/) is an open-source tool for collecting, aggregating timeseries metrics and alerting.
-It can be used to scrape the OpenTelemetry Collector that you created in the previous step when Prometheus is used a standalone monitoring and alerting system.
+It can also be used to scrape the OpenTelemetry Collector that is demonstrated below when Prometheus is used.

 ## Setting up Prometheus